SapienzaInteractiveGraphicsCourse/final-project-jakilada_team/README.md

-## JAKILADA FLY
+## JAKILADA

-You can test our game at the following link: [Jakilada Fly](https://sapienzainteractivegraphicscourse.github.io/final-project-jakilada_team/)
+You can test our game at the following link: [Jakilada](https://sapienzainteractivegraphicscourse.github.io/final-project-jakilada_team/)

 ### Markdown